Wisconsin

 Widespread Plastic Pollution Found in Great Lakes Tributaries

-Tiny pieces of harmful plastic, called microplastics, are prevalent in many rivers that flow into the Great Lakes, according to a study published today in the journal Environmental Science & Technology.
+[ad_1] Tiny pieces of harmful plastic, called microplastics, are prevalent in many rivers that flow into the Great Lakes, according to a study published today in the journal Environmental Science & Technology.
 Results are also illustrated on a new USGS microplastics website.
-Microplastics fall off decomposing bottles and bags, wear off of synthetic clothing and are manufactured …
+Microplastics fall off decomposing bottles and bags, wear off of synthetic clothing and are …

 Read moreWidespread Plastic Pollution Found in Great Lakes Tributaries